WWitman/zettajs-tutorials/2-state-machine/README.md

     `curl http://127.0.0.1:1337/servers/State%20Machine%20Server`

 3. Notice that the `entities` element lists a device.
-This is the state machine device we added to the server.
+This is the state machine device you added to the server.
 The current state (reflected in the `properties` attribute of the JSON response) is `off`.

 ```json
 {